 Milestones give you a clear way of communicating the key moments to your entire team.
 By defining those moments using a project milestones template, you gain a way to let everyone on the project team know where the project needs to be by certain dates.
 This information should be passed on to the team as early as possible to make sure everyone is clear on the milestones, when they need to be completed, and whether or not they need to be involved in a particular section of the project or not.

 This is another big piece of the importance of milestones (and something we’ve already touched on a little).
 Milestones help you understand any task dependencies within a project, which also help you determine the

 for the project (the shortest possible route through a project).
 Dependencies are sections of a project that require a previous task to be completed before you can move on.
 With clearly defined milestones, the dependencies become obvious and you can start creating a logical order for your projects.
 It’s like the example from above, you can’t bring in the roofers until the roof itself has been built.

 👉 Get started with this project milestones template.

 After you copy this template, you can start utilizing this free project milestones template for your projects and business.

-How to set project milestones with Coda's milestone template.
+How to set milestones with Coda's project milestones template.

 To see a visual representation of the milestones you can visit the

-and assign each person that is in your organization to a team and role.
+and assign each person in your organization to a team and role.

 Project milestones template FAQs